Minwauu/Fields-records-and-files/README.md

 By using secondary stoarage, files **persist in time** because secondary storage is non-volatile whereas RAM is volatile.

 Files have types, such as **text**

+## Text files

+Text files are files whose contents are sequences of characters organised on a line by line basis.
+May be opened and read in a text editor such as Microsoft's WordPad.